microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

 `python InnerEye/ML/runner.py --model=MyContainer`.
 To train in AzureML, just add a `--azureml=True` flag.

-There is a fully working example [HelloContainer](../InnerEye/ML/configs/other/HelloContainer.py), that implements a very simple 1-dimensional regression model off CSV data.
+There is a fully working example [HelloContainer](../InnerEye/ML/configs/other/HelloContainer.py), that implements a simple 1-dimensional regression model from data stored in a CSV file.
 You can run that from the command line by `python InnerEye/ML/runner.py --model=HelloContainer`.

 ## Setup